-If students or parents have any questions in relation to the information contained in this Curriculum Handbook or the subject selection process, please contact the Dean of Pedagogy, Mrs Jo Butterworth, the Careers Counsellor, Ms Elizabeth Johnston, or the relevant Head of Faculty.
+If students or parents have any questions in relation to the information contained in this Curriculum Handbook or the subject selection process, please contact the Dean of Pedagogy, Mrs Jo Butterworth, the Director of Careers and Portfolio Pathway, Mrs Naomi Holley, the Careers Counsellor, Ms Elizabeth Johnston, or the relevant Head of Faculty.
 Contact numbers are recorded at the back of this Handbook.